vegos/Arduarium/README.txt

 absolute values (e.g. 29.9 is not equal to 30, but 30.1 and 30.9 is equal
 to 30).

 For water level sensor, you can use any NC (normally-closed) switch.
+There is also an option to set the overfill time.
+It's prefered to overfill for a couple of seconds, so the pump will working less times a day, but for more period.
+Just find the sweet spot.